easybuilders/easybuild-docs/docs/partial-installations.md

 a (test) location other than the software installation prefix (see [Software and modules install path (--installpath, --installpath-software, --installpath-modules)][installpath]).

 !!! note
-    Although `--module-only` was already supported in EasyBuild v2.1.0, we strongly recommend to use EasyBuild v2.1.1 or a more recent version, because of some critical bug fixes with respect to `--module-only`.
+    Although `--module-only` was already supported in SimpleBuild v2.1.0, we strongly recommend to use SimpleBuild v2.1.1 or a more recent version, because of some critical bug fixes with respect to `--module-only`.

 Use cases: